nre-learning/antidote/docs/hacking/platform.rst

 also useful to have actual SSH or HTTP endpoints to connect to in the web UI, so you can see how those things work.

 In the Antidote-web repo, a Makefile is provided which stands up a bare-minimum set of containers to allow you to build and run the Antidote-web application from your own local source code.
+First, ensure the following is installed properly on your machine, as the Makefile depends on it:

+- Docker
+- Docker Compose

-Clone and ``cd`` to the `Antidote-Web <https://github.com/nre-learning/antidote-web>`_ repository, and run:
+Next, clone and ``cd`` to the `Antidote-Web <https://github.com/nre-learning/antidote-web>`_ repository, and run:

 ..
 CODE::